Frequently Asked Questions

 When is the best weather?

 The weather on Haida Gwaii is changeable and usually not accurately predictable more than a day or two in advance.
-July and August provide the best chance for decent weather for kayaking and camping.
+July and August provide the best chance for decent kayaking and camping weather.

 How much kayaking experience is required?